internet-identity-labs/nfid-docs/content/en/login_ic.md

 This guide assumes an Internet Computer application exists to integrate NFID with.
 If this is your first application, we suggest you clone our [NFID auth client demo](https://github.com/internet-identity-labs/nfid-auth-client-demo) fork of Kyle Peacock's original.

 ## Replacing existing identity provider
-Change the existing identityProvider to:
+If you already have authentication set up in your Internet Computer app and want to switch your identity provider to NFID, simply change the existing `identityProvider` URL in your `authClient` to:
 ```
 https://3y5ko-7qaaa-aaaal-aaaaq-cai.ic0.app/authenticate/?applicationName={YOUR%20APPLICATION%20NAME}#authorize
 ```